 采風書店 – Books for adults and kids, both Traditional and Simplified.

-Yes Asia– in addition to carrying books, this place also has Hong Kong editions of DVDs, hence in Cantonese.
+Yes Asia– in addition to carrying books, this place also has Hong Kong editions of DVDs (which are in Cantonese).

 Yobaby – Traditional Chinese books from Taiwan.
 Please take note that the interactive books are unlikely to have Cantonese, as they are from Taiwan.